 What can go wrong?

 Cosmetic practitioners often have to rectify poorly and sometimes dangerously administered lip fillers.
-If you’ve ever seen a lady with ‘trout pout’ you will understand that, in the wrong hands, patients and their surgeons go way beyond the naturally enhanced look that most patients desire.
+If you’ve ever seen a lady with ‘trout pout’ you will understand that, in the wrong hands, patients and their doctors go way beyond the naturally enhanced look that most patients desire.
 It’s therefore of the utmost importance to consult with a clinic and make sure that the person administering the dermal fillers is a fully-trained and qualified injector.

 At Cosmos Clinic the staff are trained by Dr Joseph Ajaka, one of only 20 selected National Trainers for Allergan the largest supplier of anti wrinkle treatments and dermal fillers around the world.
 His unquestionable status as an educator means that he teaches the most up-to-date information and works with leading dermal fillers to produce amazing results.

 Serious health implications or infections are another cause for concern.
 It’s therefore crucial that you inspect a clinic before undertaking any cosmetic surgery or treatment, no matter if it lasts half an hour or is a more serious operation.

 Cosmos Clinic recently opened a new hospital in New South Wales, for major procedures such as mega liposuction.
 This development follows the tightening of controls to ensure patient safety.
 Speaking about compliance or rather a lack of it elsewhere, Cosmos Clinic’s Dr Ajaka said: ‘People find ways of getting around the legislation.
 There are not many people policing them, which is the worrying thing.
 I think Victoria has come up with even tighter regulations only in July which makes it pretty much impossible to get around the regulations, and I do see that happening across the country in the next couple of years as well’.

 How to choose a reputable cosmetic surgery clinic